kittyschulz/visual_census/README.md

 The final model is a ResNet152 model pretrained on ImageNet and fine-tuned on the Stanford Cars Dataset.
 The model obtained a validation accuracy of 88.8 percent on the validation set.
 The weights for the pre-trained model can be [downloaded](https://drive.google.com/file/d/0Byy2AcGyEVxfeXExMzNNOHpEODg/view) from Google Drive.

 Below is a sample of 16 images from the test set.
-Fifteen of the sixteen vehicles have been classified correcetly, with the exception of the Ferrari GTC in the bottom row which our model precited to be a Jaguar.
+Fifteen of the sixteen vehicles have been classified correcetly, with the exception of the Ferrari GTC in the bottom row which our model predicted to be a Jaguar.

 ![classified cars](/img/classified_cars.png)

 ## 2. Object Detection on Street-Level Scenes

 The car-type objects were detected in scenes of the [UCF Google Streetview data](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/#Dataset) through the use of a [TF-Hub module](https://www.tensorflow.org/hub/overview) trained to perform object detection.
-Each car-type object detected, with a confidence of at least 25 percent, we run throug the image classifier.
+Each car-type object detected, with a confidence of at least 25 percent, we run through the image classifier.

 ![obj detect](/img/obj_detector.png)